Content Marketing 6 min read

 - 16 Nov 2021 9 min read

-We live in a visually-loyal world where people love consuming visual content, above all.
+People around the world love consuming visual content, above all.
 Be they packaged in printed or digital form, audiences online gravitate towards visual content.
 And, for digital marketers seeking to appeal to these audiences, this love for visuals spell promising opportunities to boost organic traffic and drive more conversions in creative and memorable ways.

 In fact, visual content may continue to dominate current and future trends in online marketing.
 After all, the human brain can process images much faster – 13 milliseconds, to be exact – than text.
 Add to that, statistics show that majority of customers (80%) expressed that they recall a visual ad more than versus if they read about it.